 Eric Pilon, Board Chair and Wendy Schick, Chief Librarian of Burlington Public Library signed a 'Declaration of Sister Libraries' with Toshio Yoshino, Director and Kimihide Unose, Chief Librarian, Akatsuka Branch of Itabashi Public Library, Tokyo, Japan.

 Tansley Woods, the first new library branch in 28 years, opens in the City’s new community centre.
 Architects: Stafford Haensli Architects in association with Shore, Tilbe, Irwin and Partners.

 Central Library renovation and expansion project starts.

-June 25: Tyandaga Branch relocates to the new community centre and opens as Brant Hills Branch Library.
+June 25: Tyandaga branch relocates to the new community centre and opens as Brant Hills branch.
 Architect: Teeple Architects Inc.

 September 24: Central Library, designed by Teeple Architects Inc., reopens with a big party.